-It found they would allow emissions to rise almost 16 percent by 2030 above 2010 levels.
-That would translate into a 2.7 degrees C. rise in global average temperatures by the end of the century, the U.N.
-Intergovernmental Panel on Climate Change has found.
-That would include the 1.1 degree in warming that the Earth has already experienced since pre-industrial times.
+Without making the pledges more ambitious, emissions would rise almost 16% by 2030 above 2010 levels and translate into a 2.7 degrees C. rise in global average temperatures by the end of the century, the U.N.
+Intergovernmental Panel on Climate Change found.
+That includes the 1.1 degree in warming the Earth has already experienced since pre-industrial times.

-Patricia Espinosa, who heads U.N.
-Climate Change, said there the report shows nations are "making progress” nonetheless towards fulfilling the 2015 Paris Agreement on climate change.
-The 191-nation treaty committed the world to preventing average temperatures from rising more than 2 degrees C. above pre-industrial levels, or 1.5 degrees if possible.
+Despite the grim findings, Patricia Espinosa, who heads U.N.
+Climate Change, said the report shows nations are "making progress" towards fulfilling the 2015 Paris Agreement on climate change which committed the world to preventing average temperatures from rising more than 2 degrees C. above pre-industrial levels, or 1.5 degrees if possible.

-The new or updated pledges cover about 59 percent of the nations that have signed onto the treaty and account for about 49 percent of global greenhouse gas emissions, according to U.N. figures.
+The new or updated pledges cover about 59% of the nations that signed onto the treaty and account for about 49% of global greenhouse gas emissions, according to U.N. figures.

 'Running out of time'

-The report showed 113 nations including the European Union and the United States updated their emissions targets, collectively pledging a 12 percent decrease in emissions by 2o30.
-But many other nations including major carbon emitters China and India did not provide new targets.
+The report showed 113 of the U.N.'s 193 member nations, including the European Union's 27-nation bloc and the United States, have updated their emissions targets, collectively pledging a 12% decrease in emissions by 2o30.
+But many other nations, including major carbon emitters China and India, did not provide new targets.

 “This shows just how central the issue of providing support to developing countries really is," Espinosa said.
 "We need to peak emissions as soon as possible before 2030 and support developing countries in building up climate resilience."

 "We are rapidly running out of time.
-We must step up our efforts,” he said.
+We must step up our efforts," Guterres said.
 "It is clear that everyone must assume their responsibilities.
 We need more ambition on finance, adaptation and mitigation.
-On finance, developed countries must fulfil the longstanding pledge to mobilize US$100 billion per year to support climate action in developing countries."
+On finance, developed countries must fulfill the longstanding pledge to mobilize US$100 billion per year to support climate action in developing countries."